storm-enroute/storm-enroute.github.io/dev/styleguide.md

 permalink: /dev/styleguide/index.html
 ---

 This document is a comprehensive Scala coding styleguide for Storm Enroute projects.
+We ask contributors to comply to these rules.
+Repeated offenders will be asked to write Lint checkers for the rules that they have a habit of breaking.

 ## File naming guidelines

 Every source file can contain symbols of a single package `x.y.z`, and must be placed into a source code subdirectory `x/y/z`.

 - If the file is named with a upper case initial letter, then it may only contain a class and its companion object with the same name.
 - If the file is named with a lower case initial letter, then it may contain any number of related classes.
-- If the file is named `package.scala`, then it may only contain the package object for the related package `x.y.z`:
+- If the file is named `package.scala`, then it may only contain the package object for the related package `x.y.z`.

 For example: